brianglass/anastasis/files/weekday_vespers3.md

 Tone 4.
 Called from the Highest.

-Rivalling the woman of Canaan, my soul, from behind cling fast to Christ and cry again and again, Â‘Have mercy on me, Master.
+Rivalling the woman of Canaan, my soul, from behind cling fast to Christ and cry again and again, ‘Have mercy on me, Master.
 I have no child, but unruly flesh, tormented by demons.
-Drive out from it, I beg, the burning fever, calm its unruly surges and deaden it finally through fear of you, O Christ, at the supplications of the one who in purity conceived you and gave birth to you and of all your Saints, O Benefactor full of mercyÂ’.
+Drive out from it, I beg, the burning fever, calm its unruly surges and deaden it finally through fear of you, O Christ, at the supplications of the one who in purity conceived you and gave birth to you and of all your Saints, O Benefactor full of mercy’.

 You once sent Jonas out, O Christ, to preach to the sinful Ninevites.
 They repented and changed rage to pity, and were delivered from destroying wrath.
 Lover of humankind, send me also, your unworthy servant, your mighty help, that I may turn from my countless offences, be guided into paths of repentance and weep as I groan bitterly to be delivered from my many faults by your mercy.